mikedino/GlobalNavigation/README.md

-# obo-global-navigation
+# OBO Enterprise Navigation

 ## Summary

-Provides a global navigation as a hamburger menu which has an accordion and search function.
+Application Extension that provides a global navigation as a hamburger menu which has an accordion and search function.
 Items are data-driven from an SP List defined in the Strings.

 Creates a fixed footer with a logo, center links and support link on the right.
 This data is also data-driven.